Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

 As such, weather plays a more significant role in our walking than usual and rainy weather may impact our ability to carry out our plans on certain trails.
 Also of note is the fact that these are not groomed trails and no entity, government or otherwise, takes responsibility to install safety railings, mandate warning signs at overlooks, or otherwise oversea public safety on the trails of Fiji.

-For these reasons, and because of weather conditions noted above, walks in Fiji are short and sweet (less than 3 km), most with unforgettable views and memorable connections with locals.
+For these reasons, and because of weather conditions noted above, walks in Fiji are short and sweet (less than 3 km), most with unforgettable views and some with memorable connections with locals.
 Water sandals/shoes come in handy on at least one walk, and for some water activities, and walking sticks are a good idea as well.

 Water activities: Clearly a highlight of a cruise in the Fijian islands is the opportunity to enjoy the colorful tropical seas.
 Several high-quality snorkeling expeditions are available.
 Scuba diving is possible for an extra fee on two days.
 And the sea cave visit on the island of Sawa-i-Lau, where the Blue Lagoon (Brooke Shields) was filmed is magical.
 A glass-bottom boat makes the sights accessible even for non-swimmers.

-The cruise begins in Nadi, Fiji, on October 27.
-Because we fly across the international date line, and flights are overnight, arriving into Fiji very early in the morning, it is necessary to depart North American on the evening of October 25.
+The cruise begins in Nadi, Fiji, on May 9, 2025.
+Because we fly across the international date line, and flights are overnight, arriving into Fiji very early in the morning, it is necessary to depart North American on the evening of May 7.
 WAI will notify travelers when it is time to purchase air and will have suggestions to make in that regard.
+Travelers should arrive into Nadi, Fiji (airport code NAN).

-The official start and finish point for this adventure is Port Denarau outside the city of Nadi, Fiji. this is the embarkation and disembarkation point for the M.V.
+The official start and finish point for this adventure is Port Denarau outside the city of Nadi, Fiji.
+This is the embarkation and disembarkation point for the M.V.
 Fiji Princess.
-Travelers should arrive into Nadi, Fiji (airport code NAN).

 Check out Insurance Tips from World Travel for a short introduction to travel insurance.
-(NOTE: WAI receives no commission or financial remuneration from World Travel Inc.).

 Other options include: